abevoelker/blog/source/_posts/2012-07-10-final-ode-to-openedge-abl-part-2-ruby-makes-rest-easy.markdown

 end
 ```

+There's not a whole lot going on here, besides the `&&` which is just for
+chaining method calls together, as long as the previous one in the chain
+returned true (you've probably seen it in bash scripts or many other
+languages).
+Also, we use [`merge`][17] in the `put` method to force
+`cust_num` to be the value passed in from the URL, and not a value that the
-Not much special going on here... we use reject in the `patch` method to
+user provides.
+For the same reason, we use [reject][16] in the `patch` method
-prevent users from changing the `cust_num` PK.
-Other than that, pretty
-simple.
+to pull out the any user-provided value for `cust_num`.

 Let's test PUT with curl:

     curl -X PUT -d "name=bar" http://localhost:4567/customer/2107